conestack/bdajax/README.txt

 3rd Party Javascript
 --------------------

-When writing applications, you might have your own set of custom javascrips where some actions has to be bound in your markup.
-Therefor the object ``binders`` exist on ``bdajax``.
-Just hook your binding callback to this object and it will be called every time bdajax hooks some markup.
+When writing applications, one might use its own set of custom JavaScripts where some actions need to be bound in the markup.
+Therefore the ``binders`` object on ``bdajax`` is intended.
+Hooking a binding callback to this object results in a call every time bdajax hooks some markup.
 ::

     mybinder = function (context) {